 It was on location at a school.
 I had a really early call time.
 My scene took a couple of hours to film due to us having to do a stunt punch for the scene.
 It was an amazing experience getting to do that, not many actors get to work with stunts.

-How did you find your time on set of Arrested Development?
+How did you find your time filming for Arrested Development?

 It was a direct casting so I wasn’t on set for long, but I enjoyed every second of it.